tliron/kubernetes-registry-spooler/README.md

 Pulling from the Registry
 -------------------------

-We provide a `registry-pull` tool for pulling tarballs, as well as a directory to put them in.
-Of course it only makes sense to execute it in the sidecar.
-Pulling could thus be done in three steps:
+The sidecar has a `registry-pull` tool for pulling the tarball to stdout:

-    kubectl exec $POD --container=spooler --namespace=mynamespace -- registry-pull hello /pull/hello.tar
+    kubectl exec $POD --container=spooler --namespace=mynamespace -- registry-pull hello > /tmp/hello.tar
-    kubectl cp $POD:/pull/hello.tar /tmp/hello.tar --container=spooler --namespace=mynamespace
-    kubectl exec $POD --container=spooler --namespace=mynamespace -- rm /pull/hello.tar

 Note that the pulled file would *always* be a tarball, so it's a good idea to always use the `.tar` extension.
 You could untar it like so: